UNITED STATES GOVERNMENT

 - Because I do not have the capability of re-teaching the missed lesson during class time, please see me before or after school, or during CAT time (pass required) if you have questions about your assignment.

 - When a student is absent, it is his/her responsibility to obtain make-up work the first day back to class.
 Students who do not request make-up work will receive a grade of “0” for the work missed.

 - Students are responsible for turning in any work that was due while absent immediately upon their return to class.
 Any assignments that were due on a day you were absent MUST be turned in the day you return to class in order to receive full credit.

 - Plan to come during CAT period (pass required) to make up a missed test.

 - If a test has been announced in advance, students will be expected to take the test on the assigned day.
 Missing a lesson review is NOT an excuse to postpone a test.

-Students are expected to be in the classroom and seated when the tardy bell rings (not walking through the door when the bell rings, not lingering in the hall close to the classroom when the bell rings).
-Students must be in their seats and ready to work when the bell rings.
+- Students are expected to be in the classroom and seated when the tardy bell rings; not walking through the door when the bell rings, not lingering in the hall close to the classroom when the bell rings.
 Any student that arrives after the bell will be marked tardy; a referral will be written on 4th

 The quickest and easiest way to contact me is via email – firstname.lastname@example.org